kaloyan-raev/eclipse-license-management-tools/README.md

 The use of this Maven plugin is optional, but highly recommended for improving the robustness of the solution against cracking.
 Due to the extensible nature of the Eclipse Platform and the fact that the License Management Framework itself is open source, it is very easy for malicious users to create a feature patch that will replace the complete license management framework with their own implementation.
 Such implementation can just always return "true" in the LicensingUtils.hasValidLicenseKey() method, effectively cracking the license validation.
 Such feature patch can be published and easily used by anyone who wants to get an easy free-ride of any Eclipse plugin using this licensing management framework.

-In order to avoid the above scenario, all of the critical code responsible for license validation is kept in a separate plugin: org.eclipse.licensing.utils.
+In order to avoid the above scenario, all of the critical code responsible for license validation is kept in a separate plugin: org.eclipse.licensing.base.
 The content of this plugin can be easily copied in the every Eclipse plugin using the license management framework by using the eclipse-licensing-plugin Maven plugin.
 This way if malicious users want to crack the LicensingUtils.hasValidLicenseKey() method they need to do it in every Eclipse plugin that makes checks for license validation.
 This is far complex tasks than installing a feature patch and can be additionally complicated by using code obfuscators.

 Using the Maven plugin is as simple as adding the following snippet in the plugin's pom.xml: